claresudbery/clare-wiki-ably/pages/organising/BigIndex/Big-Index-Useful-Tools.md

 ### Running Bookmarker

-- Note that the input it expects is your current Chrome bookmarks file, which is in an entirely different format to any exported html bookmarks files).
+- Note that the input it expects is your current Chrome bookmarks file, which is in an entirely different format to any exported html bookmarks files.
 - In Windows you'll find it somewhere like here: C:\Users\CLARE\AppData\Local\Google\Chrome\User Data\Default\Bookmarks.
 - If you have separate Chrome profiles, their bookmarks will be somewhere like `C:\Users\CLARE\AppData\Local\Google\Chrome\User Data\Profile 2`.
 - `Bookmarks` is the file - it has no file extension - it's not a folder.